 Q: When is an FDA Form 483 issued?

-A: An FDA Form 483 is issued to firm management at the conclusion of an inspection when an investigator(s) has observed any conditions that in their judgement may constitute violations of the Food Drug and Cosmetic (FD&C) Act and related Acts.
+A: An FDA Form 483 is issued to firm management at the conclusion of an inspection when an investigator(s) has observed any conditions that in their judgment may constitute violations of the Food Drug and Cosmetic (FD&C) Act and related Acts.
 FDA investigators are trained to ensure that each observation noted on the FDA Form 483 is clear, specific and significant.
-Observations are made when in the investigator’s judgement, conditions or practices observed would indicate that any food, drug, device or cosmetic has been adulterated or is being prepared, packed, or held under conditions whereby it may become adulterated or rendered injurious to health.
+Observations are made when in the investigator’s judgment, conditions or practices observed would indicate that any food, drug, device or cosmetic has been adulterated or is being prepared, packed, or held under conditions whereby it may become adulterated or rendered injurious to health.

 Q: What is the purpose of an FDA Form 483?

 A: The FDA Form 483 notifies the company’s management of objectionable conditions.
 At the conclusion of an inspection, the FDA Form 483 is presented and discussed with the company’s senior management.
 Companies are encouraged to respond to the FDA Form 483 in writing with their corrective action plan and then implement that corrective action plan expeditiously.

 Q: Is the FDA Form 483 intended to be an all-inclusive list of every possible deviation from law and regulation?